The dichotomy spectrum approach for a global nonuniform asymptotic stability problem: Triangular case via uniformization: Introduction

-Notice that, in the linear case, the global nonuniform asymptotic stability is consequence of the nonuniform exponential stability, which can be described in terms of a particular nonuniform exponential dichotomy.
+In the linear case, it can be proved that the global nonuniform asymptotic stability is consequence of the nonuniform exponential stability, which can be described in terms of a particular nonuniform exponential dichotomy.
 We emphasize that this property of dichotomy is associated to a spectral theory, which will allow us to emulate the notion of Hurwitz vector fields to the nonuniform framework.